 - According to the Colorado Civil Rights Commission’s rules on age discrimination, it is unlawful for an employer to publish advertisements for employment using terms such as “young,” “recent college graduate,” or “retired person” (3 CO Code Regs.
 708-1, Rule 40.3).

-If you are a federal government contractor or a Colorado employer, you should seek legal help from experienced employment law lawyers and discrimination defense attorneys that understand the Age Discrimination Act and rules and that can defend your rights.
+If you are a federal government contractor or a Colorado employer, you should seek legal help from experienced employment defense attorneys that understand the Age Discrimination Act and rules and that can defend your rights.

 Call 1-866-601-5518 for immediate employer defense.